-The Warrants
+The January Warrants

-Each Warrant will be exercisable beginning on the day that is the later of the date of stockholder approval or the six month anniversary of the date of issuance (the "Initial Exercise Date") at an exercise price of \$0.18 per share, subject to adjustment as provided therein, and terminate five years after the Initial Exercise Date.
-In the event that the shares underlying the Warrants are not subject to a registration statement at the time of exercise, the Warrants may be exercised on a cashless basis.
-Subject to limited exceptions, a holder of Warrants will not have the right to exercise any portion of its Warrants if the holder, together with its affiliates, would beneficially own over 4.99%; provided, however, that upon prior notice to us, the holder may increase its ownership, provided that in no event will the ownership exceed 9.99%.
-The exercise price and number of the shares of our Common Stock issuable upon exercising the Warrants will be subject to adjustment in the event of any stock dividends and splits, reverse stock split, recapitalization, reorganization or similar transaction, as described therein.
-In addition, the Warrants are subject to reduction of the exercise price if we subsequently issue Common Stock or equivalents at an effective price less than the current exercise price of such Warrants.
+Each January Warrant is exercisable beginning on the date of stockholder approval (the "Initial Exercise Date").
+The current exercise price, as adjusted, is \$3.57 per share, subject to adjustment as provided therein, and terminate five years after the Initial Exercise Date.
+In the event that the shares underlying the January Warrants are not subject to a registration statement at the time of exercise, the Warrants may be exercised on a cashless basis.
+Subject to limited exceptions, a holder of January Warrants will not have the right to exercise any portion of its Warrants if the holder, together with its affiliates, would beneficially own over 4.99%; provided, however, that upon prior notice to us, the holder may increase its ownership, provided that in no event will the ownership exceed 9.99% and provided further that such ownership limitation shall be 9.99% for any exercise of the July warrants through March 31, 2017.
+The exercise price and number of the shares of our Common Stock issuable upon exercising the January Warrants will be subject to adjustment in the event of any stock dividends and splits, reverse stock split, recapitalization, reorganization or similar transaction, as described therein.
+In addition, the January Warrants are subject to reduction of the exercise price if we subsequently issue Common Stock or equivalents at an effective price less than the current exercise price of such January Warrants.